Secretariat (horse): Appearance and conformation

 Secretariat's length of stride was considered large even after taking into account his large frame and strong build.
 While training for the Preakness Stakes, his stride was measured as 24 feet, 11 inches.
 His powerful hindquarters allowed him to unleash "devastating" speed and because he was so well-muscled and had significant cardiac capacity, he could simply out-gallop competitors at nearly any point in a race.

 His weight before the Gotham Stakes in April 1973 was 1155 lb.
 After completing the gruelling Triple Crown, his weight on June 15 had dropped only 24 pounds, to 1131 lb.
-Secretariat was known for his appetite — during his three-year-old campaign, he ate 15 usqt of oats a day — and to keep his muscles in good condition, he needed fast workouts that could have won many a stakes race.
+Secretariat was known for his appetite — during his three-year-old campaign, he ate 15 quarts of oats a day — and to keep his muscles in good condition, he needed fast workouts that could have won many a stakes race.